tigerbeetle/tigerbeetle/docs/reference/README.md

 # Reference

 Like the [Coding](../coding/) section, the reference is aimed at programmers building applications on top of TigerBeetle.
-While coding provides a series of topical guide, the reference exhaustively documents every single aspect of TigerBeetle.
+While Coding provides a series of topical guide, the Reference exhaustively documents every single aspect of TigerBeetle.
 Any answer can be found here, but it might take some digging!